Saving for a rainy day means you can cover unexpected costs without getting into debt. Here is how to save and how else you can cover emergency costs.

 Here is how to decide if you should pay off your debts with your savings.

-You can pay for some emergency bills with an insurance policy instead of saving up to pay them yourself.
+You can pay for some emergency bills with an insurance policy if you have one in place instead of saving up to pay them yourself.
 You can cover:

 Health problems with critical illness cover, which can cover your bills if you are too ill or injured to work, or health insurance, which can pay your private medical bills